 This is the perfect marriage between cake and pastry - it is a showstopper that will bring raves.
 Use soft sweet apples (such as Golden Delicious and McIntoshe) and a tarter firm variety, for the best flavor.
 Note: this must be prepared a day ahead.
 You may replace cranberries with blueberries or use all apples - as long as your pan is all full of fruit.If you are in a hurry, use prepared pie dough or sugar cookie dough to line the pan.
 This is basically a springform pan lined with dough and tons of fruit.
 You line the pan with pastry, dump in the apple cranberry filling; bake it and at the end, pour on this sauce or 'glue' and then refrigerate it.
 Totally stupendous.
 Once chilled - the result is tall wedges of solid fruit in a pastry crust.
 Use a really sharp serrated knife to cut.
 And shhhh....if you are in a hurried, you can substituted packaged pie dough mix to line the pan.

 Cookbook authors and chefs are taught to write recipes with a certain format in mind.
 But sometimes I stray and write recipes from my heart and by my senses.
 This is one such recipe - an apple pie for someone you love.
 It's hardly the way recipes look these days but it is how I write a recipe in my head and to my mind, how a recipe should really read.

-This is the crowd pleaser recipe I concocted for the family apple pressing I went to recently.
-I used what was around (plus had no pie or tart pans handy) and the result was a huge, open-faced tart with tastes of summer into fall, red,rosy, sweet and tart and delicious.
+This is the crowd pleaser recipe I made for my Tea with Marcy occasion.
+I used apples and some handfuls of frozen raspberries and cranberries.
+The result was a huge, open-faced tart with tastes of summer into fall, red,rosy, sweet and tart and delicious.